 What’s in a name?
 Apparently heaps.

-A swimming teacher I work with said to me the other day because of multiple negative experiences with boys called Jackson, and girls called Brittany, she couldn’t help but roll her eyes whenever she had a new kid to teach who had one of those names and think, ‘what hell are these ones going to put me through’.
-Now, I don’t think these kids behaviour had anything to do with their names, but it did make me think about what we see in a name, how it affects us and the lasting impressions it leaves.
-This question became even more important recently when I had to come up with a new name for the novel that Destiny Romance is going to publish.
+Years ago, when I was a swimming teacher, a fellow teacher commented that, because of multiple negative experiences with boys called Jackson and girls called Brittany, she couldn’t help but think ‘God no!’ when she got a kid called Jackson or Brittany in her class.
+Now, I don’t think these kids’ behaviour had anything to do with their names, but it did make me think about what we see in a name, how it affects us and the lasting impressions it leaves.
+This question became even more important when I had to start naming my novels.

 Of course, that title would be good if it was a straight romance novel, however, it in no way suggests the suspense/murder part of the plot – which is a quite significant part of the story.
-My editor very carefully asked me how attached I was to the title (my answer when I was writing it might have been, ‘quite a bit’, but now, it was ‘not at all’.)
-Knowing this question was going to be coming I had been thinking about the importance of titles and what certain titles said to me.
+I knew I couldn’t keep it.
+So I started thinking about the importance of titles and what certain titles said to me.
 I know there have been times when I’ve picked up a book just because of what it’s called.
 Of course, if the blurb didn’t appeal to me, I put it right back, but the title was the thing that caught my eye.
 So, it seemed, there was a lot in a name if I want people to pick up my novel and have an idea from the title what it might be about.